wanglab-upenn/FILER2/README.md

 Then click on *Download* button above the FILER track table to download FILER track metadata for the selected tracks.
 Column *Processed File Download URL* will contain download URLs for individual tracks, while column *wget command* will contain wget download commands.
 Importantly, these wget commands will reproduce FILER directory structures/data collections.
 Alternatively, each track can be downloaded using *Download* link under *Download file* column.

 2. Command-line: using `bash install_filer.sh <filer_metadata_template_file>`.
 Template metadata files are available for all [GRCh37/hg19](https://tf.lisanwanglab.org/GADB/metadata/filer.latest.hg19.template) and [GRCh38/hg39](https://tf.lisanwanglab.org/GADB/metadata/filer.latest.hg38.template) FILER tracks.
-These template metadata files can be filtered to obtain a desired/specific set of tracks before running `bash install_filer.sh` (see also section on [installing a custom subset of FILER tracks](#customstaging) for an example).
+These template metadata files can be filtered to obtain a desired/specific set of tracks before running `bash install_filer.sh` (see section on [installing a custom subset of FILER tracks](#customstaging) for examples).

 ## Citation
 If you use FILER functional genomics database in your research, please cite: